 “To us has come knowledge of god, and when it comes, my child, ignorance has been dispelled.
 To us has come knowledge of joy, and when it arrives, grief will fly off to those who give way to it.
 The power than I summon after joy is continence.
 O sweetest power!
 Let us receive her too, most gladly, child.
 As soon as she arrives, how she has repulsed incontinence!
 Now in fourth place I summon perseverance, the power opposed to lust.
 This next level, my child, is the seat of justice.
 See how she has expelled injustice, without a judgment.
 With injustice gone, my child, we have been made just.
 The sixth power that I summon to us is the one opposed to greed – liberality.
 And when greed has departed, I summon another, truth, who puts deceit to flight.
 And truth arrives.
 See how the good has been fulfilled, my child, when truth arrives.
 For envy has withdrawn from us, but the good, together with life and light, has followed after truth, and no torment any longer attacks from the darkness.
 Vanquished, they have flown away in a flapping of wings.”
 (Hermetica, Copenhaver translation, pp. 51-52.)The ten good powers are knowledge of god, knowledge of joy, continence, perseverance, justice, liberality, truth, the good, life, and light.

-(1) Lazyness kept Sardanapolis idle between feathers,Boiardo's Efforts—or Endurance--driving out Laziness might conceivably correspond to Constancy driving out Inconstancy in Pico.
+(1) Laziness kept Sardanapolis idle between feathers,Boiardo's Efforts—or Endurance--driving out Laziness might conceivably correspond to Constancy driving out Inconstancy in Pico.
 In Tractate XIII Continence and Incontinence might fit, too.
 So let us move on to the second pair.

 Lustful concubines and banquet,